-In the warmer months the mosquitoes tend to get obnoxious.
+In the warmer months, the mosquitoes tend to get obnoxious.
 Bring Bug Repellent!
-(Not as bad as Pawtuckaway)
+They get really bad!

 Rock quality is good.
 You have to watch out for breakage of big flakes and small crimp jugs though.
 The rock type is granite.

 This area of Clough State Park is very popular among people and their dogs, most of the time these people just walk across the dam and back and then leave.

 Clough State Park also tends to be popular amongst snow-mobiles, dirt bikers, and mountain bikers.